ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 It's been long known to be problematic that signatures in TLS 1.2 don't cover the list of cipher suites and other messages sent before server authentication.
-They sign the ephemeral DH params sent by the server and include the `*Hello.random` values as nonces to prevent replay attacks:
+They sign the ephemeral DH parameters sent by the server and include the `*Hello.random` values as nonces to prevent replay attacks:

 ```text